jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] best possible
 # [fit] abstractions for development

-^ The right abstractions can reduce complexity, increase reliability, maintainability, and confidence in your code.
+^ That’s why we’re all here, right?
+Functional programming itself is just one kind of abstraction.
+The right abstractions can reduce complexity, increase reliability, maintainability, and confidence in your code.

-^ It’s like the transition from assembly to higher-level programming languages.
-Higher-level languages offer more convenience, tools for managing complexity, safety, etc. They do this by offering more powerful abstractions.

 ---